marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ### Power over Ethernet

-This covers the example of a switch port (Power Outlet) the provides energy with Power over Ethernet (PoE) to a PoE end points (camera, access port, etc.)
+This covers the example of a switch port (Power Outlet) the provides energy with Power over Ethernet (PoE) to a PoE end points (camera, access port, etc.).

 ~~~~